Ulcer (dermatology)

 An ulcer is a sore on the skin or a mucous membrane, accompanied by the disintegration of tissue.
-Ulcers can result in complete loss of the epidermis and often portions of the dermis and even subcutaneous fat.
+Ulcers can result in complete loss of the epidermis and often portions of the dermis and even subcutaneous tissue.
 Ulcers are most common on the skin of the lower extremities and in the gastrointestinal tract.
 An ulcer that appears on the skin is often visible as an inflamed tissue with an area of reddened skin.
 A skin ulcer is often visible in the event of exposure to heat or cold, irritation, or a problem with blood circulation.

 They can also be caused due to a lack of mobility, which causes prolonged pressure on the tissues.
-This stress in the blood circulation is transformed to a skin ulcer, commonly known as bedsores or decubitus ulcers.
+This stress in the blood circulation is transformed into a skin ulcer, commonly known as bedsores or decubitus ulcers.
 Ulcers often become infected, and pus forms.